themartiancompany/dogeos/README.md

 something appropriate for the kind of person they want to communicate they are.

+Overall, keeping in mind The Martian Company is the author of a permissionless application store where multiple developers can publish their own version of a certain application, it considers 'MyDoge' actions a form of bullying which it hopes it will cause that company to lose all credit it had and ultimately dismantle.

 ### License

 DogeOS core components are released as free software under